| Value | Eligibility | Open date | Close date |

 II. have graduated from a Bachelor of Law or Juris Doctor from the University of Sydney within the last 5 years.

 b.
-The applicant must have applied or have an unconditional offer of admission for full-time studies in a postgraduate coursework degree or research degree within the Sydney Law School at the University of Sydney, or equivalent institution.
+Applicants must have applied or have an unconditional offer of admission for commencing full-time studies in a postgraduate coursework degree or research degree within the Sydney Law School, or equivalent institution as approved by the Sydney Law School.

 3. Selection Criteria